Bienvenue au Canada! Welcome to Canada!

 I’ve made visiting Omega Park a winter tradition for the past few years.
 It’s only an hour drive from my home, and it’s the perfect winter day trip.

-Prices vary by season and by participant age.
-It’s about $26/ adult in the winter.
-Check groupon before you go, as there are often 2 for 1 passes available.
+- Omega Park Prices: Prices vary by season and by participant age.
+It’s $26.96/ adult in the winter.

 What to do at Omega Park in the Winter

 Wondering what to do when it’s cold outside?
 Omega Park has loads of different activities, some seasonal and some always available.
 Here’s what you can do in the winter!

 Feed carrots to the animals

 Omega Park is best known for it’s car tour.
 Remain in your vehicle as you drive through park, and animals come up to your window for carrots.
 You can buy carrots at the Park House before heading out.
 The elk know the drill, and they will stand in the middle of the road blocking your way until you pay the carrot toll.
 Feed happy pigs, friendly deer, and adorable alpine ibexes.

 Along the drive you will also have a chance to spot other species from afar like arctic foxes, black bears, and caribou.
 Halfway through the park, there’s also a rest area where you can hop out and feed the deer in person!